 Some people, no matter what they try, always succumb seasickness.
 If you think this might be you, I’d suggest you either book a private fishing charter so you can request the trip be ended early (do not expect a refund), or remain on dry land.

 Many people opt for a Maui bottom fishing charter instead of sport fishing because they’re concerned about seasickness.
 While a shorter day on the water might be wise if you’re new to fishing, being nearer to shore does not mean you won’t feel the rock and roll of the ocean.
-In fact, when the engine is off or idling, the swells can feel even be more pronounced than they are when the vessel is underway.
+In fact, when the engine is off or idling, the swells can feel even be more pronounced than when the vessel is underway.

 There are also some sport fishing charters – specifically those that leave before dawn and remain out for 8+ hours – where seasickness is more common.
 We recommend all passengers on these trips take preventative measures.

-There are a number of things you can do to minimize/avoid sea sickness on your Maui fishing charter.
+There are a number of things you can do to minimize/avoid seasickness on your Maui fishing charter.
 Here is a brief list of some of them.

 Scopolamine Patch